ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

-- `--server value`: The server instacne ID of the server to add to the placement group.
+- `--server value`: The server instance ID of the server to add to the placement group.
 - `--json`: Format output in JSON.

 ---